 Ad fields such as Ad Content or Keyword are not available in this list, as they reserved for our ad platform integrations.

-Some activity types provide us with the Program Id and Program Name, so it’s easy to map that into the Campaign Id and Campaign Name on the Buyer Touchpoint.
-For others, there is no program association, so part of the rules definition will require you to create a Marketo Measure Campaign Name.
+Some activity types provide us with the Program ID and Program Name, so it’s easy to map that into the Campaign Id and Campaign Name on the Buyer Touchpoint.
+For others, there is no program association, so part of the rules definition requires you to create a Marketo Measure Campaign Name.
 Below are lists of each category:

 Activity Types with Program Id